DonovanAndrews300/YugiReg/README.md

 ```

 There is a demo ydk file within the client folder of the project that you can use to test out how the application works.

-## Usage

-- **Upload YDK File**: Click the "Upload YDK File" button and select your YDK file.
-- **Autofill Form**: The form fields will be automatically populated based on the YDK file data.
-- **Download PDF**: After submission, the file will automatically download.

 ## File Structure